MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

                 gameObjHasMoved = false;

                 // Call the Azure Function that will update the appropriate Entity in the Azure Table
-                // and send a Notification to all subrscribed Apps Debug.Log("Calling Azure Function");
+                // and send a Notification to all subscribed Apps Debug.Log("Calling Azure Function");

                 StartCoroutine(UpdateCloudScene(gameObjHeld.name, gameObjHeld.position.x, gameObjHeld.position.y, gameObjHeld.position.z));